tom-seddon/b2/doc/Overview.md

 disk.

 Use `Edit` > `Copy screenshot` to copy a screenshot to the clipboard.
+(On Windows and macOS, this will just work.
 On Linux, this relies on the [`xclip`](https://github.com/astrand/xclip) utility, which you will need to have installed.
-(Probably available via most package managers too.)
+Available from the package manager on Ubuntu, and probably on most other distributions too.)

 ## Options